 Summer came to visit this week and here are a few of the things we did while enjoying the sun:

-we went with the students to volunteer for an organization called “One Family” (Israel’s leading organization for helping victims of terror.)
+On Sunday we went with the students to volunteer for an organization called “One Family” (Israel’s leading organization for helping victims of terror.)
 In honor of Purim we prepared mishloach manot for thousands of victims of terror across Israel.
 It is an opportunity to remind all of the people who have suffered injury or bereavement as a result of terror that they are not alone and that people care about them and their well-being.

-the Madrichim ran an activity about military and national service in Israel.
+On Monday the Madrichim ran an activity about military and national service in Israel.
 Through games, videos and photos each Madrich shared the story of their unique service.
 From receiving the first order at the age of 16, through the many tests and interviews, to being assigned a specific job and the different experiences that comes with it.
 We compared the pressure and expectation that comes when applying to university in high school to the high standards and hard work expected from high school students in Israel in order to carry out meaningful national service.
 The students also learned about the different types of service available in Israel, the differences between national service, military service, combat support, intelligence and fighting forces.
 The activity ended with Q & A during which the students had the opportunity to ask questions about service in Israel.

-we went to Mount Herzl on the west side of Jerusalem, the site of Israel’s national cemetery and other memorial and educational facilities.
+On Tuesday morning we went to Mount Herzl on the west side of Jerusalem, the site of Israel’s national cemetery and other memorial and educational facilities.
 The night before I asked some students to write a few words about the people buried on Mount Herzl, soldiers, or key figures from Israel’s history:

-wrote about Yoni Netanyahu:
+Abigail Brenner wrote about Yoni Netanyahu:

 “Yoni Netanyahu was 30 years old when he was killed, not much older than us, but what a life he had led, what an example he set.
 As the eldest brother, Yoni Netanyahu left a tough legacy for his siblings Bibi and Iddo, who became some of the foremost leaders in Israel, to follow.